Tribute paid to ‘much-loved’ pupil, 15, stabbed to death on way to school in Croydon

 “Above all, we send our love and deepest sympathies to the girl’s family at this unimaginably distressing time.”

 The attack took place at around 8.30am, with the girl being pronounced dead at the scene.
-A teenage boy who knows the victim has been arrested as a murder investigation gets underway, the Metropolitan Police has confirmed.
+A 17-year-old boy who knows the victim has been arrested and remains in custody as a murder investigation gets underway, the Metropolitan Police has confirmed.
+Police also said they're not looking for anyone else in connection to the investigation.

 Earlier, it was reported that a bus driver and a passer-by desperately tried to save the teenage girl’s life.
 A mother-of-two, who wanted to be named only as Bridget, said: “I was on the bus before and came off and walked back down, I saw them resuscitating her.